Oakland Voices 2016 Application

 Topics will include community heroes and heroines, health and wealth disparities, and we’ll highlight the work going on in East Oakland Building Healthy Communities initiative.
 Topics will be assigned and correspondents will be encouraged to come up with their own ideas for stories they wish to cover.

-The correspondents will produce a variety of content – including written stories, photos, videos, Tweets and Facebook updates – for OaklandVoices.us, as well as the Oakland Tribune printed paper and its websites.
+The correspondents will produce a variety of content – including written stories, photos, videos, Tweets and Facebook updates – for OaklandVoices.us, as well as the East Bay Times, and Bay Area News Group digital platforms.

 Oakland Voices correspondents will be expected to attend meetings throughout the nine-month program.
 There will be a two-day orientation at the start of the project.
 We will also hold regular, 2-hour newsroom meetings twice a month, as well as three full-day training sessions.

-Training and meetings will be held between East Oakland’s 81st Avenue Public Library, the Oakland Tribune’s offices on Broadway.
+Training and meetings will be held between East Oakland’s 81st Avenue Public Library and the Oakland Tribune’s offices on Broadway.

 You must be an East Oakland resident to apply.
 See our East Oakland map at http://oaklandvoices.us/if-you-live-here-join-us/ to find out if you live in OV’s program area.